klgraham/lua-c-embedding/jni_notes.md

 ## Using Torch from Java

 We're going to adapt the earlier example where we compute the factorial of a number.
 This is on the jni-example branch.
-You can build and run in the ```jni-example/jni``` directory by using this:
+You can build and run in the ```jni-example``` directory by using this:

 ```make && java FactorialJNI <full path to libfactorial.dylib> <int of your choice>```